greenelab/meta-review/content/response-to-reviewers.md

 this is a minor nit but a nit nonetheless :). is this just a stylesheet issue or ...?

+These superscripts were intended to indicate the footnote text for the footnote references in the table.
+We switched the formatting to add line breaks after each footnote in the table caption to make it more clear that the footnote references are in the table instead of the caption.
+This was discussed in [GH116](https://github.com/greenelab/meta-review/issues/116) and updated in [GH182](https://github.com/greenelab/meta-review/pull/182).

 > `requesting modifications as depicted in 7.` the number 7 seems to refer to a citation (at least that's the hover view) but should maybe be in square brackets, i.e. [7]?